brianchase/anthology/README.md

 1. Ralph Waldo Emerson – The American Scholar
 1. Margaret Fuller – Woman in the Nineteenth Century, excerpt
 1. Elizabeth Cady Stanton – Declaration of Sentiments
-1. Aurthur Schopenhauer – On the Sufferings of the World
+1. Arthur Schopenhauer – On the Sufferings of the World
 1. Frederick Douglass – What to the Slave is the Fourth of July?
 1. Karl Marx – A Contribution to the Critique of Political Economy, excerpt
 1. John Stuart Mill – Utilitarianism, chap.
 2